anthonychu/melcher/content/draft/2019-10-16-1-Year-At-Microsoft/index.md

   The Learn-It-All Does Better Than the Know-It-All
 {{< /blockquote >}}

 In the past year, I have learned so much and there was not a single day where I did not learn or had to learn.
-And the learning is so embraced and embedded that blocking time during my week for learning is totally accepted - we even have organized learning days.
+And the learning is so embraced and embedded in the company culture that blocking time during my week for learning is totally accepted - we even have organized learning days.
 In the following section I want to emphasize that a little more:

 ### Infrastructure